SciML/ReservoirComputing.jl/docs/src/api/esn_layers.md

     NullReservoir
 ```

-Like for the input layers, to actually build the matrix of the reservoir one can call the following function:
+Like for the input layers, to actually build the matrix of the reservoir, one can call the following function:
 ```@docs
     create_reservoir
 ```

-To create a new reservoir the procedure is imilar to the one for the input layers.
-First the definition of the new struct of type ```AbstractReservoir``` with the reservoir parameters is needed.
+To create a new reservoir, the procedure is similar to the one for the input layers.
+First, the definition of the new struct of type ```AbstractReservoir``` with the reservoir parameters is needed.
 Then the dispatch over the ```create_reservoir``` function makes the model actually build the reservoir matrix.
 An example of the workflow is given in the following snippet:
 ```julia
 #creation of the new struct for the reservoir
 struct MyNewReservoir <: AbstractReservoir